raffimolero/kelasu/README.md

 Players take turns moving, as in other abstract games. **Blue goes first.** Yes, the player on **top**, not the player on the bottom.

-At the start of each turn, your _Energy_ is calculated as the number of **Stones** you have - at the start, it's 4:
+Players need _Energy_ to move.
+At the start of each turn, your Energy is calculated as the number of **Stones** you have - at the start, it's 4:

 ```hs
 Energy: # # # #